mellypop/curse-of-strahd/docs/Characters/Vallaki/Wockter Family.md

-This family is supposedly against "being happy" and therefore against [[./Burgomaster Vargas|Burgomaster Vargas]]
+This family is supposedly against "being happy" and therefore against [[Burgomaster Vargas|Burgomaster Vargas]]